-Finally, keep in mind that some more independent travellers will want to extend their trip after your retreat, so offer some exciting onward travel suggestions.
-This will require a little extra research on your part, but show added value to your students as you help make their experience easier and more enjoyable.
-You can make suggestions and offer guidance one-on-one if students ask for recommendations or, as part of your marketing plan to get students to sign up, share some more details on Facebook, in an email to interested students, or in a blog post.
+Finally, keep in mind that some more independent travelers will want to extend their trip after your yoga retreat, so offer some exciting onward travel suggestions.
+This will require a little extra research on your part, but show added value to your yoga students as you help make their experience easier and more enjoyable.
+You can make suggestions and offer guidance one-on-one if yoga students ask for recommendations or, as part of your marketing plan to get students to sign up, share some more details on Facebook, in an email to interested students, or in a blog post.

 For instance, following their yoga retreat in northern Thailand, Thailand Yoga Holidays guests often head to the country’s southern islands for a few days of sea and sun before returning home.
 While we don’t help book their onward travel, we’re more than happy to make suggestions about airlines, destinations, accommodation we like and activities we’ve tried ourselves so they have the best experience possible.

-Bottom line – when it comes to traveling to and from your retreat, make it as easy as possible for your students by doing the research and initial planning so they don’t have to.
-They’ll certainly appreciate it and it will reflect well on your overall retreat offering as a whole!
+Bottom line – when it comes to traveling to and from your yoga retreat, make it as easy as possible for your students by doing the research and initial planning so they don’t have to.
+They’ll certainly appreciate it and it will reflect well on your overall yoga retreat offering as a whole!